-The best way, to ensure that your gun is clean, is to maintain it by proper cleaning of the parts with the cleaning agents.
+The best way, to ensure that your gun or a shotgun is clean, is to maintain it by proper cleaning of the parts with the cleaning agents.

 Shooters often question about the frequency of cleaning their gun, or whether they should clean their gun after every shot they make?

 The truth is, Yes.

 It becomes essential for you to clean a gun after every firing and target practice as it takes lots of rounds sometimes to make a good aim.

 It is, in fact, important that you regularly keep a check on the instrument so that any grease or dirt can be cleaned in the first place with ease.

 Importance of cleaning a gun is known to most of us who use them for shooting.